French prosecutors seek trial for Sarkozy over Libya financing for 2007 campaign

 After becoming president in 2007, Sarkozy welcomed Gadhafi to France with high honors later that year.
 Sarkozy then put France at the forefront of NATO-led airstrikes that helped rebel fighters topple Gadhafi’s government in 2011.

 In an unrelated case, Sarkozy was sentenced to a year of house arrest for illegal campaign financing of his unsuccessful 2012 reelection bid.
+He is free while the case is pending appeal.

-In another, he was found guilty of corruption and influence peddling and given a year in prison.
-Sarkozy is free while both cases are pending appeal.
+He also was founded guilty of corruption and influence peddling in another case and sentenced to a year in prison.
+A decision on his appeal is expected soon.

+This version corrects the number of people sent to trial besides Sarkozy to 12.